sashang/titan/src/Client/public/docs/terms.md

 ## Governing Law

-These terms and conditions are governed by and construed in accordance with the laws of Australia, Victoria and you irrevocably submit to the exclusive jurisdiction of the courts in that State or location.
+These terms and conditions are governed by and construed in accordance with the laws of Victoria, Australia and you irrevocably submit to the exclusive jurisdiction of the courts in the state of Victoria.